bbauska/W3Cx-4of5-thru-May-2024/README.md

 An implicit "communication channel" is opened between the Workers and the parent page, so that messages can be exchanged.

-### Example #1: compute prime numbers in the background while keeping the page user interface responsive
+<h4>Example #1: compute prime numbers in the background while keeping the page user interface responsive</h4>

 Let's look at [the first example, taken from the W3C specification](https://www.w3.org/TR/workers/#examples): "<i>The simplest